 "A rich lens for thinking about your financial affairs, and the big, important decisions in your life.”

 Founder and principal of Fairhaven Wealth

 About Richard Meadows

-Richard Meadows is a finance columnist, journalist, and investor.
+Richard Meadows is a finance columnist and investor.
 After quitting his fulltime job at age 25, he reached financial independence while backpacking around the world.
-Richard once wrote a story about eating pizza for 222 days in a row, and is doomed to never the hear the end of it.
+Richard once wrote a story about eating pizza for 222 days in a row, and is doomed to never hear the end of it.